-Radiation pneumonitis usually manifests itself 2 weeks to 6 months after completion of radiation therapy.
-Symptoms include shortness of breath upon activity, cough and fever.
+Acute (early) radiation pneumonitis usually manifests itself 4 to 12 weeks after completion of radiation therapy.
+Symptoms include shortness of breath upon activity, cough, chest pain and low grade fever.

-Radiation pneumonitis frequently is discovered serendipitously, as an incidental finding on chest x-ray in patients who have no symptoms.
+Radiation pneumonitis frequently may also be discovered serendipitously, as an incidental finding on chest X-ray in patients who have no symptoms.

 If radiation pneumonitis persists, it can lead to scarring of the lungs, referred to as radiation fibrosis.
-Radiation fibrosis typically occurs a year after the completion of radiation treatments.
+Radiation fibrosis typically occurs six to twelve months after the completion of radiation treatments.

 Radiation pneumonitis is often reversible with medications that reduce inflammation, such as cortisone drugs (prednisone and others).